-David Chang, M.D., Ph.D., 61, is a co-founder of Allogene and has served as our President and Chief Executive Officer and as a member of our Board since June 2018.
-Dr. Chang has served on the Board of Directors of Notch Therapeutics, Inc. since November 2019 and as Chair of the Board of Directors of IconOVir Bio, Inc., since June 2020.
+David Chang, M.D., Ph.D., 62, is a co-founder of Allogene and has served as our President and Chief Executive Officer and as a member of our Board since June 2018.
+Dr. Chang has served on the boards of two private companies: Chair of the Board of Directors of IconOVir Bio, Inc., since June 2020, and director of 1200 Pharma LLC since June 2021.
+Dr. Chang served on the Board of Directors of Notch Therapeutics, Inc. ("Notch"), a private research-stage biotechnology company, from November 2019 to March 2022.
 Prior to joining us, Dr. Chang served as the Chief Medical Officer and Executive Vice President, Research and Development of Kite from June 2014 until March 2018.
-Dr. Chang previously held senior positions at Amgen Inc., a biopharmaceutical company, including Vice President, Global Development from July 2006 to May 2014, Senior Director, Oncology-Therapeutics from July 2005 to June 2006 and Director, Medical Sciences from December 2002 to June 2005.
-Prior to that, he was an Associate Professor at the University of California, Los Angeles School of Medicine.
-He has also served as a Venture Partner of Vida Ventures, LLC since November 2017, and Two River Consulting, LLC since October 2017.
-In addition, he serves as a member of the CalTech Cheng Medical Engineering Advisory Council and of the MIT Corporation Biology Visiting Committee.
+Dr. Chang previously held senior positions at Amgen Inc. ("Amgen"), a biopharmaceutical company, including Vice President, Global Development from July 2006 to May 2014, Senior Director, Oncology-Therapeutics from July 2005 to June 2006 and Director, Medical Sciences from December 2002 to June 2005.
+Prior to that, he was an Associate Professor at the UCLA School of Medicine.
+He has also served as a Venture Partner of Vida Ventures, LLC since November 2017, and Two River, LLC since October 2017.
+In addition, he serves as a member of the American Association for Cancer Research Oncology Development Fund Investment Advisory Committee, CalTech Cheng Medical Engineering Advisory Council and of the MIT Corporation Biology Visiting Committee.
 Dr. Chang obtained a B.S. in Biology from the Massachusetts Institute of Technology and an M.D. and Ph.D. from Stanford University.